Saint-Avold Synagogue

+The congregation worships in the Ashkenazi rite.

 History

-The presence of a synagogue in this part of Moselle dates back to the 1660s, when an ordinance by the local episcopate mentioned the existence of a synagogue in the area.
+The presence of a synagogue in this part of Moselle dates from the 1660s, when an ordinance by the local episcopate mentioned the existence of a synagogue in the area.

 One old synagogue was conducting services as early as 1817, when the local businessman who they rented a building from sold the house.